 Brecht theorized many aspects of the theatre and you will find link to a variety of headings, below.
 Each link introduces an idea about or an approach to theatre-making.

 Brecht documented some of his productions, not merely to record that they had taken place, but to help theatre-makers understand how they were made and what they were trying to achieve.
-Here you can access a number of pages that document the Brechtian production of Patrick Marber’s Closer, staged at the University of York with professional actors in October 2016.
-Our production of The Crucible will follow.
+Here you can access a number of pages that document the Brechtian production of Patrick Marber’s Closer, staged at the University of York with professional actors in October 2016 and our student production of The Crucible of October 2017.

 Downloadable documents aimed at students, teachers and theatre-makers.
 Each document sets out ways of working that can introduce participants to key elements of Brechtian theatre.